Usage Guide#

 Above, the function returns the value of create_value() if the cache is invalid, however if the return value is None, it won’t be cached.

-New in version 0.4.3.
+Added in version 0.4.3.

 See also